nrwl/nx-console/CONTRIBUTING.md

 ## Running Dev

 After cloning the project run: `yarn`.

+After that, run `yarn start dev.prepare`.
+Every time you add or remove dependencies in electron/package.json, you will need to rerun `dev.prepare`.

-After that, run `yarn start dev.up` to start the dev environment.
+After this, run `yarn start dev.up` to start the dev environment.
 The application will start the process listening on port 4200.
-To test electron specific features, run `yarn start electron.up`.

 ## Running Unit Tests